threefoldtech/terraform-provider-grid/development.md

 In case an id is set:

 - The computed attributes MUST be updated.
 This is to ensure the output variables and downstream resources gets the correct values.
 - The input attributes MAY be updated.
-It is not necessary though since an update/delte is always preceeded by a read.
+It is not necessary though since an update/delte is always preceded by a read.

 ## Update